BTS-CM/NFT.next.js/README.md

 This is the code for the nftea.gallery website.
 If you're going to use this for your own website, please change all branding to your own.

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

+First configure the `/components/art.json` file, specifying the NFTs you want to display in staging/production.

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev